Can PRP Improve Female Sexual Dysfunction? What the Research Says

 Autologous platelet-rich plasma (A-PRP)

-A medical term emphasizing the plasma comes from your own body
+“Autologous” just means it comes from your own body

 PRP vaginal rejuvenation